 “Hey-fah!” rejoiced Sniggle.
 “Hey-fah for Master Zaggyzim, the greaty-est storysmith as ever was!”

 “Hey-fah!” the room exploded.
 (All but Bulgy and Lyffwin.)

-Thoughts: Have you ever found yourself in the role of peacemaker simply because no one else would play the part?
+Thoughts: Have you ever found yourself in the position of peacemaker simply because no one else would accept the role?

 To read The Wishing Map 77, click here!